Calculating Alimony in Colorado Springs Divorces

 Spousal support is not always set in stone.
 If significant life changes occur, either spouse may request a modification to the alimony agreement.
 Common reasons for modification include:

-- Job Loss or Income Change: If the paying spouse loses their job or experiences a significant decrease in income, they can petition the court to reduce the support amount.
+- Job loss or income change: If the paying spouse loses their job or experiences a significant decrease in income, they can petition the court to reduce the support amount.

-- Illness or Disability: A serious health condition may affect the paying spouse’s ability to work or the receiving spouse’s need for support.
+- Illness or disability: A serious health condition may affect the paying spouse’s ability to work or the receiving spouse’s need for support.

-- Remarriage or Cohabitation: If the receiving spouse remarries or begins living with a new partner, alimony may be reduced or terminated.
+- Remarriage or cohabitation: If the receiving spouse remarries or begins living with a new partner, alimony may be reduced or terminated.

 Our firm advises clients to be proactive about documenting changes in financial circumstances.
 Presenting this documentation in court can be pivotal in achieving a fair modification decision.

-It’s important to understand how spousal support is treated for tax purposes in Colorado:
+It is important to understand how spousal support is treated for tax purposes in Colorado:

-- Paying Spouse: The paying spouse can typically deduct the alimony payments from their taxable income.
+- Paying spouse: The paying spouse can typically deduct the alimony payments from their taxable income.

-- Receiving Spouse: The receiving spouse must report the alimony as taxable income on their tax return.
+- Receiving spouse: The receiving spouse must report the alimony as taxable income on their tax return.

 Note that changes to tax laws in recent years have eliminated deductions for spousal support payments for divorce agreements finalized after 2018.
 Always consult a tax professional to understand how alimony will affect your taxes.